rahulrai2990/avaamo/README.md

 1. Place a veg and non-veg pizza order.
 2. Submit positive and negative feedback.
-3. Validate the respsone chatbot.
+3. Validate the respsone of chatbot from UI.
 4. Validate the network call made when sending request to chatbot.

 ### Steps to run: